-In 2014 alone, we graduated fifteen individuals with a Child Development Associate certificate, fifteen with an associate’s degree, five with a bachelor’s degree, and three with a master’s certificate in early education.
-This has resulted in a social return on investment of $8.162 million into the pockets of community members over the next twenty years, with increased wages as a result of degree attainment.
+In 2015, we graduated 11 individuals with a Child Development Associate certificate, 18 with an associate’s degree, one with a bachelor’s degree, and two with a master’s certificate in early education.
+We were also honored to support one teacher in achieving National Board Certification.
+This has resulted in a social return on investment of $6.9 million into the pockets of community members over the next twenty years, with increased wages as a result of degree attainment.

 About the Program